What Your Board Needs to Know About Individual Donations

 3. Is this a common source of nonprofit income?

 Yes.
-Individual donations, depending on the reference, are the second or third largest source of all income.
-Regarding size, they rank after mission earned income and sometimes after government funds.
+Individual donations, depending on the reference, are the second or third largest source of income.
+Regarding size, they rank after mission-earned income and sometimes after government funds.
 Individual donations represent 75 percent of all donated revenue and over 20 percent of all nonprofit income.

-Different nonprofits vary in their receipt of individual contributions.
+Different nonprofits receive individual contributions differently.
 Likewise, efforts to obtain donations vary from passive to complex systems involving multiple staff members and consultants.
-For groups that receive large lump sums from other sources, i.e., the government contracts, starting an individual donations program creates significant challenges.
+For groups that receive large lump sums from other sources, e.g., government contracts, starting an individual donations program creates significant challenges.
 Efforts begin with $10 and $20 gifts and initially cost more than they earn.

 4. What forms do individual contributions take?